Cookbook

 Consolidated metadata stores the entire hierarchy's metadata in a single location, avoiding per-node network requests.
 This is particularly useful with remote stores where each metadata fetch incurs latency.

-The withConsolidated helper wraps an existing store, proxying metadata requests with the consolidated metadata, thereby minimizing network requests.
+The withConsolidatedMetadata extension wraps an existing store, short-circuiting metadata requests from the consolidated blob instead of going to the network.
 It supports both Zarr v2 (.zmetadata) and v3 (consolidated_metadata in root zarr.json).

 import * as zarr from "zarrita";

-let store = await zarr.withConsolidated(
+let store = await zarr.withConsolidatedMetadata(

 new zarr.FetchStore("https://localhost:8080/data.zarr")